threewill/pnp-project-site-provisioning/README.md

 * When prompted, enter the credentials for the tenant you wish to provision this new group in.
 ![Microsoft Graph Login][msgraph-login]
 * Wait for the script to finish.
+* You may be prompted with additonal login windows with this version.
+If so, simply login again or select the correct profile.

 ### Developer Notes
 Currently, this project uses the '2016-05' version of the [PnP Provisioning-Schema](https://github.com/SharePoint/PnP-Provisioning-Schema)